 The numbers speak for themselves.
 As of December, 32 of the 45 of the U.N.’s senior most postings are held by men (though that is a significant improvement from 2015 when men held a full 92 percent of senior UN staff positions, according to the New York University Center on International Cooperation).

 “The proportions are an improvement on last year, when the numbers were astonishingly bad,” Landgren said, “but that doesn’t mean it’s anywhere good enough.”

 Indeed, as of 2016, 424 men have chaired the U.N.’s six primary committees, compared to 28 women; 68 men, meanwhile, have served as U.N.
 General Assembly president, compared to just three women, according to one study.
 Not helping the matter, the U.N. recently found itself mired in an embarrassing PR fiasco after temporarily appointing the fictional and scantily-clad superhero Wonder Woman as honorary ambassador for the empowerment of women and girls, then ‘firing’ her not two months later.

-Ban-Ki Moon pushed for more diverse U.N. leadership during his nearly decade-long tenure as secretary general, according to his deputy spokesperson Farhan Haq.
+Ban-Ki Moon pushed for more diverse U.N. leadership during his nearly decade-long tenure as secretary-general, according to his deputy spokesperson Farhan Haq.
 Ban oversaw the U.N.’s creation of U.N.
 Women, the organization’s global champion of gender equality, for starters.
-He also “made it clear he was trying very hard to promote women at the highest levels” Haq told FP, citing the high number of female U.N. special representatives Ban appointed.
+He also “made it clear he was trying very hard to promote women at the highest levels” Haq told Foreign Policy, citing the high number of female U.N. special representatives Ban appointed.

 Still, Haq conceded the U.N. struggled with women representation.
 “The figures don’t lie,” he said.